 Opening a Retirement Fund

 If an employer offers retirement fund matching, take advantage of it!
 Matching entails putting a percentage of a paycheck automatically into one’s retirement.
 The employer then matches that deposit with the same amount.
 Employer matching can speed along an individual’s path towards saving for retirement; it’s pretty much free money.

 In terms of how much to save for retirement, it can be smart to put aside at least 15% of pre-tax income every single year.
-Doing so can help individuals later on in their life to avoid needing to delay retirement because not enough had been saved prior.
+Doing so can help you later on in life to avoid needing to delay retirement because not enough had been saved prior.

 Getting Started with Investing

 For those stashing money in a traditional savings account, it’s likely that the money is earning very little interest.
 As a result, some individuals choose to invest their money with the hopes of earning a higher return over time.